USA Basketball sweeps golds at 3x3 FIBA AmeriCup in Miami - NewsBreak

 USA Basketball sweeps golds at 3x3 FIBA AmeriCup in Miami

-MIAMI — (AP) — USA Basketball swept the gold medals at the FIBA 3x3 AmeriCup on Sunday, earning the American men and women qualifying spots for next year’s World Cup.
+USA Basketball swept the gold medals at the FIBA 3x3 AmeriCup on Sunday, earning the American men and women qualifying spots for next year’s World Cup .

 The U.S. teams both topped the teams from Brazil in the finals.
 The U.S. men prevailed 21-15, and the U.S. women won 21-9.